A matter of aging: Body, Brain, and Spirit

 I had two best friends.
 Rosemary died when she was 35 from diabetes and my other best friend whom I grew up with Judy, died of COPD a few years ago.
 Losing a friend or anyone else is painful.
 And I want to say the word discouraging.
 Somehow you got to pick yourself up and keep going.
 At our age, nothing stays the same.
 People start disappearing on you.I have two sisters who are definitely my best friends.
 So, in this, I have been blessed.

 I am not a joiner of groups like the senior center.
 I think people expect you to do this kind of thing when you get to be a senior.
 I don’t like to be pigeon-holed like that.

 Right now, I am volunteering at a soup kitchen.
-I feel so lucky to be part of this group who have a great sense of humor and care deeply for others.
+I feel so happy to be part of this group who have a great sense of humor and care deeply for others.
 I consider them my friends.
 Aside from this activity, I am a complete homebody and I love it.
 You will never hear me say I am lonely or bored or I need to go out and party with people.
 I’m not much for small talk.
 It makes me feel uncomfortable.

 The only rule I try to follow is the Golden Rule.
 Any other rules I have no use for.